 Delivery operations would occur within the parking lot areas of the school site.
-Any deliveries should occur during off-peak hours or on days when school is not in session.
-Emergency vehicle access is provided along Bowers Avenue and Chromite Drive.
-The site plan does not indicate where trash bins would be stored.
-Trash bins will be located in the parking lot.
-In order to not block the parking area and drop-off area, garbage collection vehicles should only pick up trash at off peak hours; either before the student drop-off period, during class hours, or after the student pick-up period ends.
+Any deliveries should occur during off-peak hours.
+Emergency vehicle access is provided along Scott Boulevard and Cabrillo Avenue.

+The site plan shows a trash enclosure adjacent to the parking lot near the northwest corner of the parking lot.
+In order to not block the parking area, garbage collection vehicles should only pick up trash at off peak hours; either before the student drop-off period, during class hours, or after the student pick-up period ends.